w3c/wcag3/informative/act-rules/web/multi-step-process-identification-conveys-structure-or-count.md

 The identification of steps conveys at least one of the following:
 * the total number of steps in the process (e.g., "Step 1 of 4", "2 / 4"), or
-* the structure of the process (e.g., ordered sequence of steps or stepper navigation representing progression through a process)
+* the structure of the process (e.g., ordered sequence of steps or navigation component representing progression through a process)

 ## Expectation 2